 Real Traveler Experiences & Feedback

-Multiple reviews highlight knowledgeable guides like Alex, Enrique, or Fabiola, who go beyond just telling you what you’re eating—they share stories about Playa’s culture and history.
+Multiple reviews highlight guides like Alex, Enrique, or Fabiola, who go beyond just telling you what you’re eating—they share stories about Playa’s culture and history.
 “Our guide Alex was excellent,” one review states, “he shared his knowledge while we walked around and ate like a local.”
 Many mention the generous portions and the variety of foods—some tried huitlacoche or even crickets, which surprised and delighted them.

 People also appreciate that the tour avoids overly touristy spots, focusing instead on family-run businesses and local vendors.
 One reviewer said, “It was local families, vendors, and businesses with amazingly good feel-good food.”
 The walking pace is manageable, but a moderate fitness level is recommended.